 1. The entry tickets are cheap

-This ticket money also goes in as your contribution towards building Europe’s largest Church.
-Don’t you want that bragging right?
+This ticket money goes in as your contribution to building Europe’s largest Church.

 3. You can avoid the queues

-When you buy your ticket online, you don’t wait at the serpentine queues outside the ticketing office.
-You only have a brief wait at the entry point of the church.
+You only have a brief wait at the entry of the Church.

-When you won’t waste your time waiting to buy your tickets, what you see inside Sagrada Familia is worth the time spent.
+When you don’t waste your time waiting to buy your tickets, what you see inside Sagrada Familia is worth the time spent.

 4. It is a great photo opportunity

-Sagrada Familia inside is a great photo opportunity because most of the attractions are above the eye level.
+Sagrada Familia inside is a great photo opportunity because most attractions are above eye level.

-Usually, when we visit a crowded tourist spot it is difficult to take nice photographs because of all the people who get into the frame.
+Usually, when we visit a crowded tourist spot, it is challenging to take excellent photographs because of all the people who get into the frame.